thomaswmorris/weathergen/README.rst

 Usage
 -----

-Install the package as
+Install the package using pip:

 .. code-block:: bash

     pip install weathergen

-Import the package and pass a site and an array of times to the ```generate``` function.
+In Python, import the package and pass a site and an array of times to the ```generate``` function.
 To simulate weather for Princeton, New Jersey between June 1st and September 1st at a resolution of a minute, for example, we would write

 .. code-block:: python